-In 2014, almost 70 million people visited national parks in America.
-If you’re trying to find a place to visit this spring or summer, consider one of these fantastic national parks.
+In 2017, a record-breaking 330 million people visited national parks in America!
+If you’re trying to find a place to visit this summer, consider one of these fantastic national parks.

 Located in Maine, Acadia National Park is primarily located on Mount Desert Island, which includes seaside villages and parkland.
 The area is especially popular in July, when Independence Day activities take over the town.
 There’s also beach camping, which is especially perfect when the weather’s warm.